unframed/JSONModel.php/README.md

 "*People Love ORMs*".

-The `JSONModel` class is a base for SQL table and view controllers, ladden with methods to safely query relations as objects (of type `JSONMessage`) with typed properties (eventually including non-scalar).
+The `JSONModel` class is a base for SQL table and view controllers providing methods to safely query relations as objects (of type `JSONMessage`) with typed properties (eventually including non-scalar).
 There is enough implemented in that base class to get its applications covered from iterative schema updates through CRUD, paginated search and filter.

 Without SQL injections.